• Skip to main content

 Moussaka (Musaka) Greek Recipe

-Authentic Moussaka (Musaka) recipe that is very popular in the Mediterranean.
-This dish is delicious, and it is freezer friendly.
+Authentic Moussaka (Musaka) recipe is a very popular dish in the Mediterranean.
+It is made with 3 layers of roasted eggplants, meat sauce and bechamel sauce.

 Cuisine Mediterranean